maastrichtlawtech/VendorLink/docs/README.md

 pip install -r requirements.txt
 ```

-Additionally, you should also consider installing the pre-trained English [fastText](https://fasttext.cc/docs/en/crawl-vectors.html#models) embeddings if you would like to initialize the BiGRU classifier baseline with Fasttext embeddings.
-Although, the experiments show that our BiGRU classifier after being initialized with the pre-trained embeddings of benchmark classifer outperforms the one with Fasttext embeddings by drastic margin.
+Please consider installing the pre-trained English [fastText](https://fasttext.cc/docs/en/crawl-vectors.html#models) embeddings if you would like to initialize the BiGRU classifier baseline with Fasttext embeddings.
+Although, our experiments show that the BiGRU classifier, initialized with the embeddings of the trained BERT-cased classifier, outperforms the one with Fasttext embeddings by a drastic margin.

 # Experiments

-Prior to running experiments, let us first merge the required features from different input files and bring them together.
+Before running experiments, let us merge the required features from different input files and bring them together.
 By running the command below, we filter out all the unnecessary features from the item and feedback files and merge them to create preprocessed_alpha.csv, preprocessed_dreams.csv, preprocessed_silk.csv, and preprocessed_agora.csv files in the data directory.
-For all our upcoming experiments, we load these files as input to our scripts.
+Then, we load these files for all our future experiments as input to our scripts.

 ```
 python3 utilities/formatData.py